 Descrizione

-Un vino che è un'espressione potente ed elegante del terroir del Montsant.
-Prende il nome dall'argilla rossa e dai terreni gessosi tipici della zona di Els Montalts. È stato fatto seguendo le vecchie tradizioni vinicole della Borgogna. È il top dei vini di Terroir Sense Fronteres, destinato a diventare uno dei vini più apprezzati dalla critica in pochi anni.
-Con uno stufato di carne tipo rabo de toro o caldereta di agnello è un'esperienza sublime degna degli dei.&nbsp
+Un vino che è un'espressione super potente ed elegante del terroir del Montsant.
+Il suo nome viene dall'argilla rossa e dai terreni gessosi tipici della zona di Els Montalts. È stato fatto seguendo le vecchie tradizioni vinicole della Borgogna. È il top dei vini di Terroir Sense Fronteres, destinato a diventare uno dei vini più apprezzati dalla critica in pochi anni.
+Abbinato a uno stufato di carne tipo coda di toro o caldereta di agnello, è un'esperienza sublime degna degli dei.

 Dettagli del prodotto